fieldtrip/website/faq/why_is_fieldtrip_maintained_in_svn_and_not_in_git.md

 ---
 layout: default
-tags: faq development cvs svn git
+tags: [faq, development, cvs, svn, git]
 ---

 ## Why was FieldTrip maintained in SVN and not in git?